CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 ![](img/p_w.PNG)
 <br />
 With just normal weights, the corners of the wall are more clear.
 The sphere still has the same level of crispness on the edges as well.
-Here all the crisp edges are a result of objects having different normals than other
+Here all the crisp edges are a result of objects having different normals than other.
+Note though, that the sphere itself is quite blurry because all the pixels showing the sphere have different normals.

 ![](img/n_w.PNG)
 <br />